I set out to make a Tardis that was:

 - exactly 8' tall (to fit indoors, but still be tall enough you can walk through the door without bumping your head)

-- compact enough to fit in a sedan
+- compact enough to fit inside a sedan when taken apart

 I liked the build method and ease of assembly from Steve's Build so incorporated the pocket screw approach, but designed a lighter roof and a slimmer base that could be taken apart for putting inside the car.
 It's similar in most relative dimensions to the Yardley-Jones, but without the above door trim.
 I also was aiming more for a War Doctor's Tardis look, so will likely paint it that way eventually but am enjoying the pristine one for now.

 - I opted for knotty cedar for the wood.
 Not sure I'd still recommend that (it has good bug resistance but is very soft) - knotty pine may be better.

 - A few panels of blue and white corrugated plastic were used to make the walls, windows, and roof lighter.

 - Dollar store lamps for the police box signs and top light.

 - Black oil paint over white corrugated plastic for the Police Box sign.